CamdenShaw/Project-5/README.md

 I learned a lot about typescript and the different things it can do in conjunction with Angular.

 # Instructions
-Clone this repository to your computer and run npm install, making sure all relevant node modules are installed.
-Afterwards, make sure in your terminal you are navigated inside the angular2-project directory and run 'ng serve' then follow the link to the local server hosting the site.
+Clone this repository to your computer, make sure in your terminal you are navigated inside the angular2-project directory and run npm install, making sure all relevant node modules are installed.
+Afterwards,  run 'ng serve' then follow the link to the local server hosting the site.

 # Contributors
 Camden Shaw